AdventurePossible.com publisher, Mark Kelley, fixing up a rental property.

 I’m focusing the analysis that follows on the three rental properties because they are true rental real estate investments.

-Our primary home wasn’t meant to be a rental, and it certainly doesn’t meet my standards for an investment property, as I barely break even when renting it.
+Our primary home wasn’t meant to be a rental, and it certainly doesn’t meet our standards for an investment property, as we barely break even when renting it.
 I address the financials of a primary home in a separate article, “Should you sell or rent your home while traveling long-term?”

 The three rental properties we own are all leveraged, meaning they carry mortgages.
 The mortgages range from 3.5 to 4.375 percent, and they are all 30 year fixed, conventional mortgages.